 Jennifer Wortman Vaughan, Greg Stoddard, Chien-Ju Ho, Adish Singla, Michael Bernstein, Devavrat Shah, Arpita Ghosh, Evgeniy Gabrilovich, Dengyong Zhou, Nikhil Devanur, Xi Chen, Alex T Ihler, Qiang Liu, Genevieve Patterson, Ashwinkumar Badanidiyuru, Hossein Azari Soufiani, Jacob Whitehill

-Microsoft Research; Northwestern University; UCLA/Harvard; ETH, Zurich; Stanford University; Massachusetts Institute of Technology; Cornell University; Google; Microsoft Research; Microsoft Research; CMU; UC Irvine; UC Irvine; Brown University; Cornell University; Harvard University; University of California, San Diego
+Microsoft Research; Northwestern University; UCLA/Harvard; ETH, Zurich; Stanford University; Massachusetts Institute of Technology; Cornell University; Google; Microsoft Research; Microsoft Research; NYU; UC Irvine; UC Irvine; Brown University; Cornell University; Harvard University; University of California, San Diego

 Northwestern University; UCLA/Harvard; ETH, Zurich; Stanford University; Massachusetts Institute of Technology; Cornell University; Google; Brown University; Cornell University; Harvard University; University of California, San Diego